 - Any willful and unlawful use of force or violence upon another person.

-- Hit and run.
-Leaving the scene of an accident without exchanging information with the other driver.
+- Hit and run, which involves leaving the scene of an accident without exchanging information with the other driver.

-- Reckless driving.
-A driver who willfully or wantonly drives with a disregard for the safety of other people or their property.
+- Reckless driving; this involves a driver who willfully or wantonly drives with a disregard for the safety of other people or their property.

-- Criminal threats.
-Making a spoken, written or electronic communication that causes another person to fear for their safety or that of their immediate family.
+- Making a spoken, written, or electronic communication that causes another person to fear for their safety or that of their immediate family.